mzabani/codd/README.md

 This method will install an executable named `codd` and make it available in your PATH just like installing from a package manager would.

 1. Install Nix if you don't have it yet by using your package manager or running `sh <(curl -L https://nixos.org/nix/install) --daemon` and following its instructions.
-2. Run `sh <(curl -L https://raw.githubusercontent.com/mzabani/codd/master/nix/install-codd.sh)` to install _Codd_.
+2. Run `sh <(curl -L https://raw.githubusercontent.com/mzabani/codd/master/nix/install-codd.sh)` to install _codd_.
 Now just run `codd --help` to invoke it for the first time.
 To uninstall it, run `nix-env --uninstall codd-exe-codd`.

 ### 2. Docker

-We keep up-to-date images of _Codd_ in DockerHub.
-To run _Codd_ through docker just run `docker run --rm mzabani/codd --help`.
+We keep up-to-date images of _codd_ in DockerHub.
+To run _codd_ through docker just run `docker run --rm mzabani/codd --help`.
-Invoking _Codd_ this way will require mounting volumes and is certainly more bureaucratic than other installation methods.
+Invoking _codd_ this way will often require mounting volumes, specifying UIDs and is certainly more bureaucratic than other installation methods.

 ## Configuring Codd

 _Codd_ will checksum DB objects to ensure database-equality between different environments such as Development and Production.
 But we have to first set it up to let it know which top-level objects — such as schemas and roles — it will consider, and connection strings for it to connect.

-Let's take a look at an example `.env` file for _Codd_.
+Let's take a look at an example `.env` file for _codd_.
 These environment variables must be defined when running the `codd` executable.

 ````bash
 # A connection string in the format postgres://username[:password]@host:port/database_name